Streaming TV? Get the fastest access available

-Cutting the cord?
+Ditching cable to upgrade to streaming TV?
 Is your network fast enough?

-Cutting the cord puts demands on your home Internet connection.
+Quitting cable TV and upgrading to streaming TV puts demands on your home Internet connection.
 A lot of the stuff that used to come to you by way of a coax cable or satellite dish now comes over the Internet instead.

 People talk about the standard measurement of Internet or network speed, megabit (note: bit, not byte) like it’s supposed to mean something to most people.

 If 30 megabits per second (Mbps) is good, then it stands to reason, 50 Mbps is better.
 100 Mbps must be really good and when you get up to 1,000 Mbps (1 gigabit per second or 1 Gbps), you’re squarely in “amazing” territory.

 1 Gbps, of the sort provided by fiber Internet access, is, dare we say, life-changing.
 It also isn’t available in most places yet…